Online Directory Business Model Explained

 The rest is history.

-Since then, the need for online business directories hasn’t lowered.
+Since then, the need for online business directories hasn’t decreased.

-In an ever-growing sea of brands, competitors, and products, it can get confusing really quick, when looking for something and getting a gazillion options in return.
+In an ever-growing sea of brands, competitors, and products, it can get confusing really quickly when looking for something and getting a gazillion options in return.

 We also live in the digital age.
 And information has never been more accessible.